Buying Property

 First home buyers

-• Buying a new home* (this includes properties such as a house, flat, unit, townhouse or apartment).
+• Buying or building a new home* (including a house, flat, unit, townhouse or apartment) in South Australia; and

 Fees